The Morse theory of \v{C}ech and Delaunay complexes: Convex Optimization

 \paragraph{Weighted points.} Using \theref{Radius Function Lemma}, we can determine whether or not a simplex $Q$ belongs to $\sDel{r}{X}{E}$ by solving a convex optimization problem: $\DSphere{Q}{E}$ is the sphere with center $z$ and radius $r \leq 0$ that

 We generalize the setting to allow for points $x \in \Rspace^n$ with weight $w_x \in \Rspace$, a concept well known for Voronoi diagrams and Delaunay triangulations, whose weighted versions are sometimes referred to as \emph{power diagrams} \cite{Aurenhammer1987Power} and \emph{regular triangulations} \cite{Gelfand1994Discriminants}.
 To explain, we substitute $s = r^2$, allowing $s$ to be negative as well.
 Appealing to geometric intuition, we speak of a sphere $S$ with squared radius $s$ and center $z$ nonetheless.
 We say $S$ \emph{includes} a point $x$ with weight $w_x$ if $\Edist{z}{x}^2 \leq s + w_x$, and $S$~\emph{excludes}~$x$ if $\Edist{z}{x}^2 \geq s + w_x$.
 Similarly, $x$ \emph{lies on} $S$ if it is simultaneously included and excluded.
 With this extension of the relations, we can read everything we said about spheres and points as statements about spheres and weighted points.
-To obtain an intuitive geometric interpretation of the weight, we consider the sphere with center $x$ and squared radius $w_x$: $x$ lies on $S$ iff the two spheres are orthogonal.
+To obtain an intuitive geometric interpretation of the weight, we consider the sphere $S_x$ with center $x$ and positive squared radius $w_x$.
+The weighted point~$x$ then lies on~$S$ iff the two spheres~$S$ and $S_x$ intersect orthogonally.
 Similarly, $S$ includes $x$ iff the two spheres are orthogonal or closer to each other than orthogonal, and $S$ excludes $x$ iff the two spheres are orthogonal or further from each other than orthogonal.

 With the new notation, we rewrite the convex optimization problem so it applies to the more general, weighted setting:

 This effectively generalizes the notion of selective Delaunay complexes from equal sized balls to sets in which balls can have different sizes.
 Such more general data occurs in a number of applications, including the modeling of biomolecules.